Hitheshsrv/E-commerce_site/README.md

 - SESSION_SECRET: a secret message for the session.
 You can use any string here.

-- STRIPE_PRIVATE_KEY: the stripe package is used to process payment in the checkout route.
-To get this, you should set up a stripe account and put your private API key here.
+- RAZORPAY_KEY_ID, RAZORPAY_KEY_SECRET: the Razorpay package is used to process payment in the checkout route.
+To get these, you should set up a Razorpay account and put your API keys here.

 - GMAIL_EMAIL, GMAIL_PASSWORD: the email and password given to nodemailer to send/receive the email.
 Please put a real email and password here because you will receive the messages sent from the contact us form on this email.